chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 ![Animation showing the different parts of a SQLAlchemy connection string](./media/url%20connection%20string.gif)

-Now back to the analogy of motor vehicles when we turn on our engine it's often because we have a **destination** in mind that we want to drive to
+Now back to the analogy of motor vehicles... when we turn on our engine it's often because we have a **destination** in mind that we want to drive to

 To get there we have to know things like:
 1. **how** are we getting there?